Darryl Hewitt

 Darryl Hewitt (born 29 April 1958) is a former Australian rules footballer who played in the South Australian National Football League (SANFL) and with St Kilda in the Victorian Football League (VFL).

 His brother Glynn Hewitt, is also a former Australian rules footballer, and his nephew Lleyton Hewitt, is a former professional tennis player.
+His great-nephew Cruz Hewitt followed in the latter vocation.